<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Maybe you were initially pressured into using your cousin’s brother’s daughter as representation.
 This time, invest energy into finding a real estate professional who's at the top of their game and comes highly recommended by friends and family multiple times.

-Wait for a better selling season.
+Wait for a Better Selling Season

 There are dozens of reasons why a house doesn’t sell, but selling at the wrong time is a hard reason to swallow if a military relocation is dictating the move.
-Weather, holidays, too much inventory, interest rates, and buyer demands are just a few explanations.
+Weather, selling your home during the holidays, too much inventory, interest rates, and buyer demands are just a few explanations.
 Homeowners can’t always predict when their market is hot.
-Sometimes, it makes sense to wait on the sale.

-The agent can also help devise a new strategy for waiting, which could include becoming a landlord or finding tenants interested in a rent-to-own situation.
+Sometimes, it makes sense to wait and sell.
+Your agent can also help devise a new strategy for waiting, which could include becoming a landlord or finding tenants interested in a rent-to-own situation.

-Become a landlord.
+Become a Landlord

 Becoming a landlord is common and often a likely scenario for military homeowners.
-The lack of a home sale revolving around a PCS date is a significant factor, but some servicemembers consider real estate part of their overall investment strategy
+The lack of a home sale revolving around a PCS date is a significant factor, but some service members consider real estate part of their overall investment strategy

 New call-to-action